rocka/tdesktop-emoji-sprite-generator/README.md

 Once you have generated data.txt, fire any http server (eg. [svenstaro/miniserve](https://github.com/svenstaro/miniserve) or simply  `python -m http.server`) to serve [./web](./web), and navigate to index.html.
 The UI is pretty self-explaining, just click "Download .zip" and you should get the archive.

-Unzip the archive, and put the folder under `~/.local/share/TelegramDesktop/tdata/emoji`, you may need to delete existing folder with same name.
+Unzip the archive, and put the folder under `~/.local/share/TelegramDesktop/tdata/emoji`, you may need to delete existing folder with same name, along with several `cache_**_*` files.
 Then goto Telegram settings -> Chat Settings -> Choose emoji set, switch emoji set back to default (Mac), and switch to Android.
 This should work without even restarting Telegram. **Note:** The preview in "Choose emoji set" dialog won't change, it's hard-coded.

 You can modify "Emoji Font" field to generate sprite in whatever font you like, eg. `Segoe UI Emoji` for Windows Emoji, as long as you have the font installed on your system.
 Enable "Debug (Show Grid)" option, adjust "Font Size" and "Offset X/Y", then click the "Preview" button.